italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - It MUST be set to the identifier of the Credential Issuer.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
-      - UNIX Timestamp with the time of JWT/CWT issuance.
+      - UNIX Timestamp with the time of JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **exp**
-      - UNIX Timestamp with the expiry time of the JWT/CWT.
+      - UNIX Timestamp with the expiry time of the JWT.
 It MUST be greater than the value set for `iat`.
       - :rfc:`9126` and :rfc:`7519`.
     * - **credential_hash**
       - Hash value of the Credential the Status Assertion is bound to.